Roofing Contractor in Howard, OH

 Roof Replacement in Howard

 Farmhouses and mid-century ranches in the Howard area regularly carry substrate conditions that only become visible once existing shingle layers are removed, which is why every Platinum replacement begins with a full deck assessment before new materials go down.
 Old decks hold surprises.
 Class 4 impact-rated shingles are available for any replacement project, and Platinum provides the documentation insurers need to apply for premium discounts on upgraded installations.
-Roof Replacement
+Our Roof Replacement Services

 Roof Repair in Howard

 A failed flashing seam at a chimney or dormer on a steep-pitched farmhouse roofline does not stop advancing on its own, and each week of delay allows water to travel further beneath the shingle field before any interior sign appears.
 Stop the spread early.
 A targeted repair at the infiltration point, completed before the substrate absorbs a full season of moisture, is the difference between a localized fix and a full deck replacement on an otherwise sound structure.
-Roof Repair
+Our Roof Repair Services

 Metal Roofing in Howard

 Standing seam and corrugated steel both handle Knox County's freeze-thaw cycles without the thermal cracking that cuts asphalt lifespan short on steep-pitched rural rooflines.
 Metal lasts longer.
 On Howard Township farmhouses and older frame homes along the Kokosing corridor, steel eliminates the 20 to 30-year replacement cycle that asphalt demands, and corrugated profiles match the agricultural character of rural residential construction throughout the area.
-Metal Roofing
+Our Metal Roofing Services

 Seamless Gutters in Howard

 The Kokosing River runs directly alongside Howard, and properties along the river corridor and on the hillside lots above it need gutters that carry high-volume runoff without seam joints that open under load and allow water to track back toward the fascia and foundation.
 Platinum fabricates seamless gutters on site to the exact run length of each installation, cutting material at the truck and fitting each section to the actual roofline dimensions of the home.
 No pre-cut sections are used.
 A single fabricated run from corner to downspout carries water away without the leak points that sectional gutters develop at every joint over time.
-Seamless Gutters
+Our Seamless Gutters Services

 Storm Damage and Insurance Claims in Howard

 Ohio homeowners have one year from any qualifying storm event to file a property insurance claim, and Platinum accompanies every Howard homeowner during the adjuster walkthrough to document the full scope of damage.
 Speed changes what is recoverable.
 On steep-pitched farmhouse rooflines, adjusters working from the street or from satellite imagery regularly miss flashing failures, damaged ridge material, and substrate deflection that only surfaces during an in-person inspection.
 Waiting until interior damage appears before scheduling an inspection risks losing the claim window before the full scope of damage is on record.
 Call (330) 275-0935 to get on the schedule.
-Storm Damage and Insurance Claims
+Our Storm Damage and Insurance Claims Services

 Amish Roofing Crews in Howard